6 Effective Techniques to Prevent Ongoing Threats at US Border

 These choices could hurt but would help you secure your privacy and not give your private stuff to anyone.

-A border agent could access your account, even if it’s two-factor authentication by resetting your password.
-But if you have a second email account not synced to your mobile, you could prevent agents from accessing your account.
+A border agent could access your account, even if it’s two-factor authentication, by resetting your password.
+But if you have a second email account that is not synced to your mobile, you could prevent agents from accessing your account.

 If a border agent looking into your primary email account is not annoying, this technique will help.
-This will keep them restricted from inquiring about your social accounts too.
+It will also restrict them from inquiring about your social accounts.
 But ensure your mobile doesn’t have hints of that secondary account.

 In the U.S., forcing an individual to enter his mobile code is illegal, at least for now.
-But you could be compelled to unlock your phone using fingerprints.
-So, if you use the fingerprint technique to unlock your phone, you must change it to the passcode.
+However, you could be compelled to unlock your phone using fingerprints.
+If you use the fingerprint technique to unlock your phone, you must change it to the passcode.

 If you think it to be a frail idea, you are right.
 In the U.S., it is legal but doesn’t assure success.
 There is a probability that you would be stopped from entering the country.
 It doesn’t alter this decision whether you have particular citizenship, business in the country, or nationality of a specific country.

-This is the absolute last solution and is not to use when you are just looking for your demands and rights.
+This is the absolute last solution and should not be used when you are just seeking your demands and rights.

 Few more suggestions

-You should keep certain things under consideration.
+You should consider certain things.
 The stuff you ship internationally will also likely be searched without explicit notification.
-Send your packages through international delivery is not a bad option if you don’t want them to be with you at the border.
+Sending your packages through international delivery is not a bad option if you don’t want them with you at the border.

-But what must be clear is that all the above information contains no legal advice.
-Also, it is possible that this info could become irrelevant and illegal at a particular time as U.S. laws are regularly changing.
+But what must be clear is that the above information contains no legal advice.
+Also, it is possible that this information could become irrelevant and illegal at a particular time, as U.S. laws are regularly changing.

 Share this article